Braves vs. Giants Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr. and others are available when the Atlanta Braves host the San Francisco Giants at Truist Park on Sunday at 1:35 PM ET.
+Ronald Acuna Jr. and Wilmer Flores are among the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Oracle Park on Friday (first pitch at 10:15 PM ET).

 Bet on this matchup or its props with BetMGM!